elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 put-settings
 ~~~~~~~~~~~~

 With the operation-type ``put-settings`` you can execute the `cluster update settings API <http://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-update-settings.html>`_.

-It supports the following properties:
+Properties
+""""""""""

 * `body` (mandatory): The cluster settings to apply.